Anger Management Techniques

 • Anger is suppressed.

-When trying to understand anger you might find it helpful to ask yourself the following questions:
+When trying to understand anger, you might find it helpful to reflect on the following questions:

 • How was anger expressed in your family?